lucyschrader/Blastochor/README.md

 ### Setup
 `api_key_env`: Environment name for your unique API key.
 Default is TE-PAPA-KEY

+`rate_limited`: If `true` stops Blastochor from making more than 10 requests a second, the API's upper limit.

 `mapping_file`: Filename for file containing data mapping rules.
 Default is null (points to a default mapping inside the app)